nestauk/innovation_sweet_spots/README.md

 #### Research project and business data

 The GtR and CB data can be fetched by running `make fetch-daps1`.
-Note that at the moment there are two data fetching pipelines (the other using `innovation_sweet_spots.getters.inputs`) that will have to be integrated in the near future.
+Note that at the moment there are two data fetching pipelines (the other is using `innovation_sweet_spots.getters.inputs`) that will have to be integrated into one solution, in the near future.

 #### Parliamentary speech data